Code-Institute-Submissions/amcali-project-1/README.md

 ### Content ###
 All contents written on the webpage were written by me.
-Aside from numerous third party websites giving me inspirations, I would like to particularly mention https://christyannejones.com which gave me a basis of starting my webpage.
+Aside from numerous third party websites giving me inspirations, I would like to particularly mention https://christyannejones.com and https://www.haleyschafer.com/ which gave me great contributing ideas on my webpage.

 ### Media ###
 All photos were taken from Pexels: https://www.pexels.com, and my LinkedIn Account: https://www.linkedin.com/in/arwa-mc-ali.